Elliott, Prescott lead Cowboys past Eagles 27-20

 GOLDEN'S DEBUT

-New Eagles wideout Golden Tate had only two catches for 19 yards.
+Tate, acquired by the Eagles from Detroit on Oct.
+30, had only two catches for 19 yards.

 INJURIES